StanfordBDHG/OneSecStudySpeziIntegrationInterface/README.md

 It acts as a Spezi-independent wrapper around the SpeziOneSecIntegration module (which contains the actual implementation), working around the issue that a Swift package with a deployment target Y cannot be imported into an Xcode project with a deployment target X < Y.

 1. In your AppDelegate's `willFinishLaunching` function: call `SpeziOneSecInterface.initialize(_:launchOptions:healthExportConfig:)`
-    If the device is running iOS 17 or newer, this function will dynamically load the SpeziOneSecIntegration package into the current process, and initialize and set up Spezi.
+    - If the device is running iOS 17 or newer, this function will dynamically load the SpeziOneSecIntegration package into the current process, and initialize and set up Spezi.
-    If the device is running an iOS version older than iOS 17, the function will simply do nothing
+    - If the device is running an iOS version older than iOS 17, the function will simply do nothing.
 2. Apply the `.spezi()` view modifier to the root of your SwiftUI view hierarchy (ideally directly in your `App`).
 3. You now can, in SwiftUI views that have an availabilty of iOS 17+, use `@Environment(SpeziOneSecModule.self)` to access the SpeziOneSecIntegration package's implementation.
 See that package for more info.